 - the loan from any Trustee of works of art

 - the acquisition from any Trustee of works of art, by purchase or gift

 - other collaboration with Artist Trustees

 - sponsorship of Tate activity by individual Trustees or by corporate bodies with which Trustees are involved.

-We also set up the Sub Committee, whose membership includes both Trustees and a non-trustee co-opted member.
+We also set up the Ethics Committee, whose membership includes both Trustees and non-trustee co-opted members.
 The Committee has terms of reference to review any ethical issue raised by a Director of Tate, or any member of the Board of Trustees, and provide guidance on conflict of interest management.